Tennessee's coaching search was even wilder than you thought

 The airplane Wi-Fi mishap

 Business travelers know the feeling.
 You get on a plane for a lengthy flight, needing to remain connected, and the supposedly reliable (and often ridiculously expensive) Wi-Fi won't work.
 That's apparently what happened to Currie on Nov.
 30 as he boarded a Delta flight from Raleigh to Los Angeles to meet with Washington State coach Mike Leach.
-Negotiations with NC State coach Dave Doeren had stalled, and Currie wanted to close in on another candidate.
+Negotiations with Doeren had stalled, and Currie wanted to close in on another candidate.

 The documents show Davenport, executive associate athletic director Reid Sigmon and others tried to reach Currie during the flight.